MerlinEmrys01/Major-Power-Outage-Cause-Analysis/README.md

 From the table we can confirm that `fuel supply emergency` has the highest mean duration, but at the same time it also has the hghest standard deviation, which means the data is more spread out.
 One interesting fact is that `public appeal` has the highest minimum outage duration of 30 minutes out of all other causes.

+## **Assessment of Missingness**

+### NMAR Analysis

+When we examined the `'CLIMATE.CATEGORY'` column, we discovered a pattern of missing data that falls under Not Missing At Random (NMAR).
+It's crucial to recognize that the collection of climate category data operates independently from other outage related information.
+This independence means the presence or absence of climate category data does not depend on other variables/columns such as the specifics of the outage or oceanic El Niño/La Niña (ONI) index at the time of outage.
+So the lack of climate category data is directly linked to `'CLIMATE.CATEGORY'` itself rather than the observed data.

+To validate our hypothesis that the missing `'CLIMATE.CATEGORY'` data was NMAR, we conducted MAR permutation testing with seemlying correlated columns like `'OUTAGE.DURATION'`, `'CLIMATE.REGION'`, `'DEMAND.LOSS.MW'`, etc. This process was aimed at identifying any potential relationships between the missing climate category instances and other features within the dataset.

+One example of MAR permutation testing is below:
+<iframe
+  src="assets/NMAR Example.html"
+  width="800"
+  height="440"
+  frameborder="0"
+></iframe>

+- This is an example of MAR test between `climate category` and `demand loss`.
+- Null Hypothesis: Missingness of `'CLIMATE.CATEGORY'` depends on `'DEMAND.LOSS.MW'`
+- Alternative Hypothesis: Missingness of `'CLIMATE.CATEGORY'` does NOT depends on `'DEMAND.LOSS.MW'`
+- The p-value for this test is `0.703`, which suggests that we fail the reject the null hypothesis, and the two columns are not dependent on each other.

+The outcomes of this testing reinforced our initial understanding, revealing no significant association between the missing `'CLIMATE.CATEGORY'` data and other variables, therefore the missing data is NMAR.

+With the above evidence, we recognized that the missing climate category data could not be accurately imputed from available data, we opted to exclude the 9 rows featuring missing `'CLIMATE.CATEGORY'` data from our analysis to prevent the introduction of bias into our study and ensure the precision of our findings.